cosmicboots/phoenix/README.md

 Phoenix is a chunk-based file synchronization platform using a custom binary protocol that sits on-top of the [Noise Protocol](https://noiseprotocol.org/).

+> **_NOTE_**: This application is currently targeted at Linux x86-64 bit
+> systems.
+No other platforms should expect a working application.

 ## The State of File Synchronization

 Current file synchronization tools tend to fit into two buckets: